Everything you need to know about organic baby food

 What can you do to make sure you are buying the best organic baby food?

 Make sure the baby food you’re buying has a balance of proteins, vitamins, and healthy fats.
-Avoid heavily processed purees which We developed meals to be a balanced source of all three.
+We developed meals to be a balanced source of all three.
 Because, why go to all the trouble of buying organic meals if they’re not going to work hard and be healthy for your tiny human?

 Is fresh organic baby food better than flash-frozen organic baby food?